/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Can a time clock track volunteer hours?

 Some can log volunteer hours alongside staff hours, but dedicated volunteer-management tools are usually a better fit for large volunteer programs.
 For your annual IRS Form 990, note that volunteer time is not reported as revenue; full-form filers report the number of volunteers, which you can describe in the program accomplishments section.
-If counting volunteer hours matters to you, test that feature specifically before choosing.
+If counting volunteer hours matters to you, test that feature specifically before making a decision.

 Do nonprofits have to pay overtime?